Update to Our Guide to Redundancies during the Coronavirus

 - Consider wording and scripting to ensure the same information goes out consistently to each employee

 While redundancies are undoubtedly a tricky and awkward process to have to undertake, there are certain steps you can take to soften the blow and establish yourself as an empathetic and helpful employer.
 Firstly, think about if the employee’s skillset aligns with any other internal vacancies – Redundancy should be the last resort if they cannot be used elsewhere.
 Secondly, offer help with the employees next steps, this could include anything from transition workshops to helping them polish up their CV.

 At Amica HR, we provide all levels of support around redundancies.
 From offering advice, to managing the whole process with you.
-If you require support around redundancies, or if you want to find out how we can work in partnership with you to benefit your business, you can contact a member of the team on 01522 370190 or email us at email@example.com .
+If you require support around redundancies, or if you want to find out how we can work in partnership with you to benefit your business, you can contact a member of the team on 01522 370190 or 020 7110 0006 or email us at firstname.lastname@example.org .